inglesp/django-amber/README.md

 #### `django_pages.models.ModelWithoutContent`

-Subclasses of `ModelWithoutContent` are for models whose instances represent objects that do not have a significant amount of content, for instance
+Subclasses of `ModelWithoutContent` are for models whose instances represent objects that do not have a significant amount of content.

 Subclasses inherit the following field: